-- Any students who cancel their housing after May 1, 2020 for Fall 2020 (November 30, 2020 for Spring 2021) WILL NOT receive their \$30 registration fee back.
-Students who cancel housing must have either completed an off-campus housing petition and been approved or officially withdrawn from the college. - Any student canceling their housing after June 30, 2020 for Fall 2020 (December 13, 2020 for Spring 2021) will be charged a \$200 late cancelation fee. - Any student canceling their housing after July 15, 2020 for Fall 2020 (January 6, 2021 for Spring 2021) will be charged for the fall semester.
+- Any students who cancel their housing after May 1, 2021 for Fall 2021 (November 30, 2021 for Spring 2022) WILL NOT receive their \$30 registration fee back.
+Students who cancel housing must have either completed an off-campus housing petition and been approved or officially withdrawn from the University. - Any student canceling their housing after June 30, 2021 for Fall 2021 (December 13, 2021 for Spring 2022) will be charged a \$200 late cancelation fee. - Any student canceling their housing after July 15, 2021 for Fall 2021 (January 6, 2022 for Spring 2022) will be charged for the fall semester.

-Students may be required to vacate their on-campus residence due to certain violations of College policy as outlined in the Student Handbook.
-Should a student have their housing contract cancelled as a result of being suspended from campus housing due to violations of College policy, this will be treated as if the student voluntarily broke their housing agreement without notice or justification.
+Students may be required to vacate their on-campus residence due to certain violations of University policy as outlined in the Student Handbook.
+Should a student have their housing contract cancelled as a result of being suspended from campus housing due to violations of University policy, this will be treated as if the student voluntarily broke their housing agreement without notice or justification.
 Financial arrangements, fees, and refund policies remain the same as if the student voluntarily terminated their housing agreement.
 For more information regarding the cancellation of housing, please contact the Office of Residence Life at 712-274-5161.